-There is a real festive feel to this cake and I think it is a good alternative for those who don’t like Christmas cake.
-You could cover it with candied or fresh kumquats to dress it up.
+There is a real festive feel to this Orange and Dark Chocolate Cake.
+It is a really great alternative for those who don’t like Christmas cake.
+You could cover it with my Chocolate Candied Orange Peel or fresh Kumquats to dress it up.

 For the cake: